qbss/installit/README.md

             sudo insit -q --log --uninstall bl medlog wcdl clean-locales sudo insit -s aktsbot -C dotfiles bashrc ~/.bashrc 600 1000 1000

-WARNING:    Using the --update|-U flags will overwrite existing files, so, if an
+WARNING:    Using the --update|-U flags will overwrite existing files.

-            executable just so happens to have the same name, take care not to replace it by mistake!
+            Backups are made, prior to updating files, and will be created after removing any existing back-ups of files updated with insit.
+This will occur per insit execution, only if updating, NOT per item selected.

-FILE:       The log file is stored in: /var/log/tfl_insit.log
+FILE:       Actions by insit are logged in: /var/log/tfl_insit.log

+            Backups made upon an update of existing files, via --update|-U, will be stored within the following user's own directory:

+              $HOME/.local/share/insit/backups

 SITE:       https://github.com/terminalforlife
 ```